 NOTE: The solutions described in step 1.2 are the 2x labeling solutions.
 Protect all the solutions containing fluorescent dyes from light as much as possible.

 1.3.
-Wash the adherent cells with PBS once.
-Add phenol red-free culture medium to each well.
-Use a volume equal to 1/2 of the total well capacity (e.g., add 125 &#181;L if the total well capacity is 250 &#181;L).
+Wash the adherent cells with 2 ml PBS once.
+Add 1 ml phenol red-free culture medium to the 35 mm Petri dish.
+For an 8-well chambered slide, use a volume equal to 1/2 of the total well capacity (e.g., add 125 microL if the total well capacity is 250 microL).

 1.4.
-Add the 2x labeling solution prepared in step 1.2 to each well.
-Use a volume equal to 1/2 of the total well capacity.
+Add 1 ml of the 2x labeling solution prepared in step 1.2 to 35 mm Petri dish.
+For an 8-well chambered slide, use a volume equal to 1/2 of the total well capacity.
 Incubate the cells for 30 min at 37 &#176;C under 5% CO2.

 Note: Do not incubate the cells with SG labeling solution for longer than 1 h, because longer incubation will cause labeling of nuclear DNA.